tpka/working_env/README.md

 # Building Mac by Ansible+Homebrew
 This documentation describes step by step Mac provisioning process.
 It's based on SpringerNature pre-build Mac.

-- updated: 7/March/2018 by Tomohiro Takatsuka
+- Written by: Tomohiro Takatsuka

 ## Environment